insideapp-srl/flutter_supabase_chat_core/README.md

 ---

-Flyer Chat is a platform for creating in-app chat experiences using Flutter or [React Native](https://github.com/flyerhq/react-native-supabase-chat-core).
+Flyer Chat is a platform for creating in-app chat experiences using Flutter.
 This repository contains Supabase BaaS implementation for Flutter.
 We are also working on our more advanced SaaS and self-hosted solutions.

 * **Free, open-source and community-driven**.
 We offer no paid plugins and strive to create an easy-to-use, almost drop-in chat experience for any application.
 Contributions are more than welcome!
 Please read our [Contributing Guide](CONTRIBUTING.md).